tabiya-tech/taxonomy-model-application/iac/README.md

 ## Gotchas
 - Avoid deploying changes to the infrastructure from your local machine.
 The deployment is automated using GitHub Actions and changes will be overwritten by the automated deployment.
 - Avoid changing managed resources manually.
 This will cause a drift in the infrastructure's state and resources will most likely be overwritten by the automated deployment or cause unexpected errors in the system.
+- If you really want to deploy infrastructure from your local machine, then be aware of the following:
+    - The various pulumi stacks reference each other and require inputs from one another to deploy properly.
+Please refer to the [mermaid diagram above](#) and be sure to deploy the stacks in the appropriate order.
+    - There are some required environment variables that have to be set in order for the resources to be correctly deployed.
+Some of them require the output of other stacks.
+        -`DOMAIN_NAME`: The domain name of the environment.
+        - `MONGODB_URI`: The MongoDB URI for the environment.
+        - `USER_POOL_CLIENT_ID`: The user pool client ID for the environment. [** from the output of the auth stack **]
+        - `USER_POOL_SECRET_ID`: The user pool secret ID for the environment. [** from the output of the auth stack **]
+        - `SENTRY_AUTH_TOKEN`: The Sentry auth token.
+        - `SENTRY_BACKEND_DSN`: The Sentry backend DSN. [** from the output of the sentry stack **]
+    - The sentry stack is shared across all environments.
+This means that any changes to the sentry stack will affect all environments.
+Special care should be taken when making changes to the sentry stack.

 ## Contribution
 Your input in this project is greatly appreciated.